Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 except for GitHub.
-Some non-hackers, either co-founders or marketers, started to use GitHub for submitting PRs, and RiB has recieved some not-awesome PRs.
+Some non-hackers, either co-founders or marketers, started to use GitHub for submitting PRs, and RiB has received some not-awesome PRs.

 This reminds me of my first time (about two years ago as I can remember) uses GitHub, and I could only use its website for editing.
-At that time, I didn't know I need to fork the original repo to my account, and edit it, then push my changes back to the original repository (repo for the below).
+At that time, I didn't know I needed to fork the original repo to my account, edited it, then pushed my changes back to the original repository (repo for the below).
-I thought I could and I thought I did edit the original repo.
+I thought I could, and I felt I did edit the original repo.
 Not to mention how to write a decent commit message.
 How naive.

 This post is for non-developers like me who want to participate in developers' conversations via GitHub.
-After reading this post, you will be able to interacte with GitHub by creating a repo and committing to it.
+After reading this post, you will be able to interact with GitHub by creating a repo and committing to it.
-You will fork a repo, subbmit a PR and file an issue to other one's repo.
-In this case, it will be an example repo that I created for you to play around.
+You will fork a repo, submit a PR and file an issue to another one's repo.
+In this case, it will be an example project that I created for you to play around.

 Don't panic.
 That's fine to submit a strange PR at the first